julitiux/julitiux/content/posts/the_rust_programming_language.md

 ## Generation a Random Number

-After to add the rand crate to Cargo.toml, let's start using rand
+After to add the rand crate to Cargo.toml, let's start using rand.

 ```rust
 use std::io;